touzet/pampa/README.md

 The three options —-homology, --denovo, and --fillin represent three distinct approaches for constructing a new peptide table:
   - --homology: generates new peptide markers by sequence similarity from an existing set of markers.
-  - --denovo: Constructs new peptide markers de novo by performing in silico tryptic digestion on a collection of protein sequences.
+  - --denovo: constructs new peptide markers de novo by performing in silico tryptic digestion on a collection of protein sequences.
-  - --fiilin: Completes an existing peptide table by filling in missing mass values.
+  - --fiilin: completes an existing peptide table by filling in missing mass values.

 The full usage description of each of these options is provided below.